 8 days/7 nights

 We will be departing the hotel early this morning to catch the flight to our first stop - Ta‘ū, the largest of the Manu‘a Islands.
-A boxed breakfast will be provided for you.
+We will provide a boxed breakfast for you.
 Historically the island of Ta‘ū enjoys high status, not only because its size and beauty, but also because of its connection to Tu‘i Manu‘a, the oldest chiefly title in the Samoan Islands and in all of Polynesia.
 The national park covers the southeastern half of the island, which makes Ta‘ū’s portion the largest area (approximately 5,400 acres, of which 1,000 acres is offshore) of the national park.
 We will be exploring coastal areas and paths which are often overgrown.
 An “explorer’s spirit” will be rewarded with access to secluded beaches, a littoral forest and archaeological sites.
 While you delight in the deeply significant histories and culture on the remarkable journey through Ta‘ū, we’ll delve deeper into NPCA’s efforts to ensure national parks thrive for the next 100 years, a goal that prioritizes the protection of cultural sites and artifacts.
-We will enjoy lunch prepared by local residents before we depart on a 2-hour boat ride to Ofu.
+Local residents will prepare a delicious lunch for us before we depart on a 2-hour boat ride to Ofu.
 Upon our arrival on Ofu, the group will transfer to the Vaoto Lodge, located in the national park and check-in.
 There will be some time to explore the area and the sandy beach in front of the lodge before joining the group for dinner.

 Vaoto Lodge (B, L, D)